 The riders and volunteer roadies of AIDS/LifeCycle form a diverse, friendly community where everyone is welcome and everyone belongs—regardless of age, gender, sexual orientation, or ethnic background.
 Riders start at all levels of fitness, and regular training rides help them get ready to ride—even if they haven’t been on a bike in years (or ever)!
 AIDS/LifeCycle staff offer support to help participants achieve their fundraising goals.

-AIDS/LifeCycle’s sponsors include FedEx and Cannondale, the official bike sponsor.
+AIDS/LifeCycle’s sponsors include FedEx, Bloomberg, Gilead, and Cannondale, the official bike sponsor.

 AIDS/LifeCycle is a fully-supported, seven-day bike ride from San Francisco to Los Angeles.
 It’s a life-changing ride—not a race—through some of California’s most beautiful countryside.
 AIDS/LifeCycle is co-produced by the Los Angeles LGBT Center and San Francisco AIDS Foundation and is designed to advance their shared interest to reduce new HIV infections and improve the quality of life for people living with HIV/AIDS.

 Since 1969 the Los Angeles LGBT Center has cared for, championed and celebrated LGBT individuals and families in Los Angeles and beyond.
-Today the Center’s nearly 500 employees and 3,000 volunteers provide services for more LGBT people than any other organization in the world, offering programs, services and global advocacy that span four broad categories: Health, Social Services and Housing, Culture and Education, Leadership and Advocacy.
+Today the Center’s more than 550 employees provide services for more LGBT people than any other organization in the world, offering programs, services and global advocacy that span four broad categories: Health, Social Services and Housing, Culture and Education, Leadership and Advocacy.
 We are an unstoppable force in the fight against bigotry and the struggle to build a better world; a world in which LGBT people can be healthy, equal and complete members of society.
 Learn more at lalgbtcenter.org.